asanghi/fiscali/README.markdown

 you can also determine the default for Year Forward by adding this to the same initializer file:

-    # Options are :yes or :no
+    # Options are true / false
-    Date.use_forward_year = :yes
+    Date.use_forward_year = true
-    Time.use_forward_year = :yes
+    Time.use_forward_year = true
 or
-    Date.fy_forward = 1
+    Date.fy_forward = true

 Year Forward refers to the standard name for a fiscal year.
 For example:
-* If FY 2008 spans 2008 - 2009, set to :no or don't include in initializer file.
+* If FY 2008 spans 2008 - 2009, set to false or don't include in initializer file.
-* If FY 2008 spans 2007 - 2008, set to :yes in initializer file.
+* If FY 2008 spans 2007 - 2008, set to true in initializer file.

 ### Default options